All right, Hour 2, Sean Hannity Show, toll-free, 800-941-SHAWN.

 We have to keep it going.

-Our country is a different place in one year, it's gone to hell.
+In one year, it's gone to hell.

-And we have to change that, and we will change it.
+And we have to change that and we will change it.

-So I want to thank Breitbart, and I want to pay my respects up there to Andrew.
+So I want to thank Breitbart and I want to pay my respects up there to Andrew.

 Great job, Andrew.

-And he did not like bullies, and he did not abide bullies.
+And he did not like bullies.

 I always admired that about him.

-Uh, ten years, unbelievable.
+10 years, unbelievable.

-Uh rest in peace, Andrew Breitbart.
+Rest in peace, Andrew Breitbart.

 I remember the first time I met Andrew Breitbart, and I thought, who is this guy?

-Here's a guy that starts fights, he's in the middle of fights, and he's having so much fun.
+He's in the middle of fights, and he's having so much fun.

-And once I got to know Andrew, I was just overwhelmed uh by his personality, his generosity, and his fighting spirit.
+And once I got to know Andrew, I was just overwhelmed by his personality, his generosity, and his fighting spirit.

 He said, I want you to pursue the stories that you want to pursue that you think are important.